exercism/pyret/docs/TESTS.md

 On this track, Pyret check blocks are wrapped in functions to delay detection and execution.
 Those functions are stored as a `TestRun` value with a field for the function and another field for whether it should be run.
 When working locally, this second field should be set to `true` instead of `false` if you want to run a specific test.
-On the Exercism website, all TestRun values are run regardless of that second field's contents so a solution passing locally may not pass on the website if all the local tessts haven't been enabled.
+On the Exercism website, all TestRun values are run regardless of that second field's contents so a solution passing locally may not pass on the website if all the local tests haven't been enabled.

 In the below example, the first TestRun value `test(foo, true)` has `true` for the `active` field so Pyret will invoke the stored function, evaluating the check block inside it.
 The second TestRun value `test(bar, false)` has `false` for the same field so Pyret won't invoke the bar function.